Ashley Null: Clerical career

 In February 2025, Null was elected the second Anglican bishop of North Africa, to succeed Anthony Ball.
 He was consecrated as a bishop on May 11, 2025, at St. George's Church in Tunis.
+Null was an invited guest representing Anglicanism—seated in the front row of the Basilica of Saint Augustine in Annaba—when Pope Leo XIV visited Algeria in April 2026.

 Honors

 Null has been elected a fellow of the Royal Historical Society and a fellow of the Society of Antiquaries of London.
 Null is an Eagle Scout and was one of six winners of the Young American Award for 1982.